dunnlu/yahtzeeAgent/evaluate/README.md

 numEps --> Number of episodes for random and tested policies NOT human numPol --> Number of policies tested.
 If you are testing up to 'polit21.txt' then you would input '22' human --> True if you are human testing.
 False if you are just testing random and the tested policies.
 Always 10 episodes.

+### Game Settings

+Make sure to adjust game.cpp to the reward mode of "0".
+This is the pure reward mode, and essential for calculating scores accurately.